f-lombardo/f-lombardo/README.md

 ### Hi there 👋
 My name is Franco, I'm on my way to become a software craftsman.
-I like Kotlin and Go, and I'm working with Java, Typescript and PHP too.
+I like PHP, Kotlin and Go, and I'm working with Java and Typescript.

 ![Franco's github stats](https://github-readme-stats-sigma-five.vercel.app/api?username=f-lombardo&show_icons=true&count_private=true)